mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 The input and output of the operator can be saved for debugging through the data dump when the training result deviates from the expectation.

-- For dynamic graph mode, the forward process can utilize Python's native execution capabilities, allowing users to view and record the corresponding inputs and outputs during the execution of the network script.
-The JIT and backward processes, which are part of graph compilation, can use synchronous dump functionality to save the input and output data of operators to disk files.
+- For the dynamic graph mode, the Dump function only support overflow detection ability on Ascend.
+To view those nodes which are not overflow, please use the native Python execution capabilities.
+Users can view and record the corresponding input and output during the running of the network script.

 - For the static graph mode, MindSpore provides the Dump function to save the graph and the input and output data of the operator during model training to a disk file.